jgclark/NotePlan-Plugins/README.md

 In the first `command` string above, there is a `{FILENAME}`.
 This indicates that it is expecting a filename to be passed for the plugin to process.
 Compare the second command which doesn't need a particular note to be specified.  **Q for EM: This feels a bit of a hack, but I can't think of a more elegant solution right now.**

 Other possible parameter type identifiers:
-- `{STRING}` -- general string  **Q for EM: How to encapsulate the string to pass all sorts of characters safely?
-Base64?**
+- `{STRING}` -- general string
 - `{TITLE}` -- a note's title

 **Q for EM: Any others?
-I think we'll might also need a way to pass an array of filenames.**
+I think we'll also need a way to pass an array of filenames.**

+All are passed as an UTF-8 string with any double-quote marks escaped.

 ## config.json
 This is the JSON file that stores the actual current Preference settings.
 This will be maintained by NotePlan.
 When a plugin is installed, it copies any `plugin.preference` item defaults into this file.